Closed Captioning YouTube videos with CaptionSync is easy. This tutorial describes how to set up CaptionSync's integration with YouTube.

 You'll then see this user listed on Settings -> YouTube and can submit your List of YouTube URLs.
 You can add as many YouTube users as you need.

 - Once the download of the media file is complete (i.e. the Tried field shows "Y"), and if the video was determined to be yours, you'll see the Will push results back message when you mouse over the URL.
 This means we'll be able to push back an .srt caption file to YouTube:

 - If the video wasn't deemed to be yours, then we won't be able to push back captions automatically, and there will be no additional message when you mouse over the URL:

 - If we're unable to deliver results into a YouTube account automatically, you'll need to take the .srt file and upload it into the YouTube account.

 For YouTube videos which are not yours, our Smart Player may be an alternative.
-Our article on captioning someone else's YouTube videos also presents some solutions.

 - Once captions are delivered into the YouTube account, they will be displayed when you play the video, showing the language selected when you made the List of URLs request, and the AST CaptionSync Captions identifier:

 - If you still can't see captions, you may need to click the Captions/CC icon:

 If we checked that a video is owned by a YouTube user you've associated, but YouTube deemed it to be not functional, we will mark that YouTube user as broken.
 You can fix it by re-associating that YouTube user.
 You can check which users are broken under Settings -> YouTube:

 Just use the Associate a new YouTube user link to associate it again.